 Each fellow is required to assist with ongoing agency research.
 One half-day per week is formally set aside for each fellow to perform research to support WJCS' clinical activities.
 Research can be either program specific or division wide within the agency.
-To date, research efforts under this program have included: evaluating the impact of Substance Use Disorder screening and impact of SUD training on clinical outcomes; designing and implementing an overall structure and reporting system for the federal SAMHSA trauma grant; a project designed to better understand why WJCS clients are seen in Emergency Rooms and in hospitals; and working on a project that addresses staff burnout.
+To date, research efforts under this program have included: evaluating the impact of Substance Use Disorder screening and impact of SUD training on clinical outcomes; establishing work flows for the Zero Suicide initiative; doing research on trauma symptoms and dissociation in adults served in the TLC, DBT and DD programs.
 In addition to receiving individual supervision, fellows attend a twice-monthly research seminar.